Home/Articles/News

 What selector throw options does the Arc V2 offer?

-The Arc V2 ships with three selector throw configurations: 45/90 degree (standard semi-auto/FRT throw), 45/180 degree, and 90/180 degree.
-This lets shooters match their preferred manual-of-arms ergonomics without swapping trigger units.
-Most AR shooters will pick the 45/90 throw for compatibility with aftermarket ambi safeties.
+The Arc-Fire V2 ships with multiple selector throw configurations, including 45/90 degree, 45/180 degree, and 90/180 degree layouts.
+This lets shooters match their preferred manual-of-arms ergonomics without changing the entire fire-control group.
+Most AR shooters will pick the 45/90 throw for familiar selector movement.

 What platforms does the Arc V2 fit?

-The Arc V2 fits standard AR-15 and AR-10/.308-pattern lowers, both direct-impingement and piston-driven gas systems, and now adds HK MR556, HK MR762, MP5-pattern platforms, and B&T trigger housings.
-This is notable because most FRT manufacturers focus exclusively on AR-pattern rifles.
+The Arc-Fire V2 fits standard AR-15 and AR-10/.308-pattern lowers, both direct-impingement and piston-driven gas systems, and now adds HK MR556, HK MR762, MP5-pattern platforms, and B&T trigger housings.
+This is notable because many forced-reset products focus on AR-pattern rifles.
 V2 components are not backward compatible with the original V1.

 Is the Arc V2 reliable with suppressors and short barrels?